joshuagreenslade/CSCC09/assignment/2/README.md

 ### Read

-- description: retrieve the comments for the image with 'imageId', starting at 'firstComment' and getting either the next 'num' older or newer comments
+- description: retrieve the comments for the image with 'imageId', starting at 'firstComment' and getting either the next 'num' older or newer comments.
+If limit is not provided then all comments for the given image are returned and if direction is not provided then older is assumed.
-- request: `GET /api/:imageId/comments/:firstComment/:num/:direction/`
+- request: `GET /api/:imageId/comments/:firstComment/[?limit=num&direction=direction]`
 - response: 200
     - content-type: `application/json`
     - body: list of objects